XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 and had limited support for the right-to-left Hebrew and Arabic scripts.
 With iText 7, we took the next step and went on to create a module that could support the elusive Brahmic scripts, which are used mostly in the Indian subcontinent.

+A bit of font & encoding history
+---

+TTF & OTF & Unicode

 A bit of writing history
 ---

-Over the last 5000+ years, humanity created a plethora of writing systems.
+Over the last 5000+ years, humanity has created a plethora of writing systems.
-After an extended initial period of protowriting, which tried to convey thoughts through drawn images, a number of more abstract systems evolved.
+After an extended initial period of protowriting, when people tried to convey concepts and/or words through drawn images, a number of more abstract systems evolved.
-One of the most influential writing systems was the alphabet developed and exported by the seafaring trade nation of Phoenicia.
-From it evolved, after extended periods of time, scripts like Greek and its descendants (Latin, Cyrillic, Runes, etc), and Aramaic and its descendants (Arabic, Hebrew, Syriac, etc).
+One of the most influential writing systems was the script developed and exported by the seafaring trade nation of Phoenicia.
+From it evolved, after extended periods of time, alphabets like Greek and its descendants (Latin, Cyrillic, Runes, etc), and the Aramaic abjad and its descendants (Arabic, Hebrew, Syriac, etc).
-Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Kannada, Thai, Telugu, and over a hundred other writing systems used primarily in South-East Asia.
+Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Kannada, Thai, Telugu, and over a hundred other writing systems used primarily in South-East Asia and the Indian subcontinent.

 The other highly influential writing system that is probably an original invention, the Han script, has descendants used throughout the rest of East Asia in the Chinese-Japanese-Korean spheres of influence.

-A bit of font & encoding history
----

-TTF & OTF

 A very brief introduction to the Arabic script
 ---